Anywhere-Music-Player/HiFidelity/README.md

   - **Specialized**: CAF, WEBM, SPX
 - **Bit-perfect playback** with sample rate synchronization and Obtain Exclusive Access of audio device **(Hog mode)**
 - **Gapless Playback**: Seamless transitions between tracks with no silence or interruption
-- **ReplayGain**: Replay Gain from metadata or EU R128 louness normalization (turn on replayGain from audio settings) (to scan for R128 loudness, right click on track -> scan for track/album/artists -> press refresh button to load calculated value)
+- **ReplayGain**: Replay Gain from metadata or EBU R128 louness normalization (turn on replayGain from audio settings) (to scan for R128 loudness, right click on track -> scan for track/album/artists -> press refresh button to load calculated value)
 - Built-in equalizer with customizable presets
 - Browse by tracks, albums, artists, or genres
 - **Smart Recommendations**: Auto play functionality, you don't have to think what to play next